shraddhagreddy/Plant_disease_prediction/README.md

 🌱 Plant Disease Prediction
+_A deep learning web app to classify plant diseases from leaf images_

+## 📌 About
-Plant Disease Prediction is a deep learning project designed to classify plant diseases from leaf images using Convolutional Neural Networks (CNNs).
+Plant Disease Prediction is a deep learning project that classifies plant diseases from leaf images, using convolutional neural networks and a deployable web interface.
-It provides a simple Streamlit web app where users can upload an image of a leaf and instantly get a prediction about the plant’s health.

-This project aims to assist farmers, researchers, and agricultural experts in early disease detection to improve crop yield and reduce losses.

-✨ Features
+Early detection of plant diseases is vital in agriculture — farmers worldwide lose significant yield each year due to disease spread.
+With this tool, users (farmers, agronomists, researchers) can upload a leaf image and instantly obtain a diagnosis, helping mitigate losses.

-🧠 CNN-based model trained on the PlantVillage Dataset
+The model is trained on the **PlantVillage** dataset and wrapped in a **Streamlit** app for ease of use.

-📂 Supports multiple plant types and disease categories

-📸 Image upload & classification via Streamlit

-⚡ Real-time prediction with accuracy & confidence scores
+## ✨ Features

+### ✅ User-facing
+- Upload a leaf image (JPG/PNG) via web app → get disease prediction + confidence score
-📊 Training history visualization (accuracy & loss plots)
+- Visualize training history (accuracy & loss plots)

-💾 Model + class mapping saved for easy deployment
+### 🛠 Developer / Backend
+- CNN-based model trained on the **PlantVillage** dataset (38 classes)
+- Saved model (`.h5`) + `class_indices.json` for mapping
+- Support for retraining / extending to new classes

 📂 Project Structure
 Plant_disease_prediction/